pabloagn/personal-website/content/blog/an-introduction-to-regex.md

 ### Alternations (|)

-Alternations are simply an OR logical statement where we can test for multiple possible conditions, and the expression will match if at least one is true, and will return all of them if all are true:
+Alternations are simply an OR logical statement where we can test for multiple possible conditions, and the expression will match if at least one is true (and will return all of them if all are true):

 ```RegEx
 (Mr\. \w+) \(He\)|(Mrs\. \w+) \(She\)